mewza/realfft/README.md

 simd_float8, simd_float4, simd_float2, simd_float, simd_double8, simd_double4,
 simd_double2, and simd_double, each routine is customly optimized in neon asm for maximum performance.
-I also switched the internal arrays allocation into dynamic for reasons that you can now statically declare like this:
+I also switched the internal arrays allocation into dynamic for reasons that you can now statically declare like this and it is more efficient on memory usage:

       // Delcare instance of FFTReal
       FFTReal<simd_double2> fft(1024);